platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 How does an author deal with the feedback she receives during a friendly or journal-led review?
 Often, this comes as an itemized list of points to address; as such it is in an ideal form to be converted to _tickets_ or _issues_ in the SCM service, or a dedicated issue tracker system linked to the model software.
 Improvements to the model code can then be tied to the issue tracker, transparently documenting the resolution of those issues, and helping to formulate the rebuttal to reviewer critique.

 ### Collaborators

+If at least one _other person_ is using the model, the permission issue --- also known as the license -- becomes pertinent.
+This other user needs a way to communicate with the developer, for feature requests or for reporting bugs.
+If that person intents to improve on your work, the permissions become more important, needing contributor agreements and codes of conduct.
+How are decisions made about the now joint modelling software -- some form of governance model needs to be established.
+With the growth of a community, even a community management system might be required, with granular access, distributed roles, and fine-grained permissions.

+Regardless of the size of the collaboration, structured reviews, pre-commit hooks, and common coding standards can be used to maintain high code quality.
+Software needs to be sustainable as you aim for establishing a larger user base, use it in other scientific software, but most importantly, use the model to support scientific conclusions:
+Good Scientific Practice demands that primary data are available for a minimum of 10 years after when a scientific publications relies on them, and so should models [@DFG2022].
+This is often a difficult requirement when models are developed in externally funded projects, when hardware and software environment change, or where mobility requirements demand for relocations of staff and frequent change of jobs.
+Mobility is a good argument in such circumstances for releasing your model as Free and Open Source Software (FOSS) so that the developer herself can take it along.

 While most reviewers may only need passive (read) access to the software, it is often desirable to collaboratively develop the software, i.e. involve another person or persons in improving the software.
 With this collaboration come legal and governance decisions, as well as technical requirements.
 The legal once concerns copyrights of the different contributors, and often of the employers (research organizations): Many academic institutions do not have yet clear guidelines on the legal aspects of how to contribute to collaborative software or how to accept contributions by other institutions.
 These can be established in contributor agreements.